Yes, I am the feltmaker behind sFELT, and I make wearable pieces of art, including dresses, tunics, scarves, shawls, hats, vests, bags and brooches.

 I live in Chelsea, Quebec and work out of my home studio, overlooking the Gatineau River.

-LA FAB -- Centre des arts, de la culture et du patrimoine de Chelsea, on the main street in Chelsea, Quebec
+LA FAB -- Centre des arts, de la culture et du patrimoine de Chelsea, beside the Catholic Church on the main street of Chelsea, QC

 Felt is a non-woven textile created by the compression of wool.
 With the use of water and soap, wool fibres migrate and interlock with each other to create a permanent and strong fabric.